 | Product Name | Cable Crossover Machine / Multi-Function Power Rack |

-| Frame Tubing | 75mm x 75mm square tube, 3mm wall thickness |
+| Frame Tubing | 75mm x 75mm square tubing, 3mm wall thickness |

 | Integrated Functions | 11 modalities: Crossover, Smith, Squat, Low Row, Seated Row, Pulldown, Pull-up, Leg Press, Landmine, Free Weight Squat, Squat Trainer |